 Note: Bonjour - Also known as zero-configuration networking, Bonjour enables devices to automatically discover each other on a network, without having to enter IP addresses or configure DNS servers.
 Bonjour is a trademark of Apple Computer, Inc.

 5) Language

 It will be able to select a user language.
-The type of language it will be able to select is the English, the French, the German, the Spanish and the Italian.
+The type of language it will be able to select is the English, the Russian and the Korean.

 6) Maintenance